munnep/tfe_health_assessment/README.md

 # Terraform Enterprise Health Assessment

+In this repo we will create a workspace that uses this repository with a Health Assessment and continues validation.

 Terraform Enterprise/Terraform Cloud have the option of a Health Assessment on workspaces.
 This is divided into 2 things

-Drift detection determines whether your real-world infrastructure matches your Terraform state file.
+- Drift detection determines whether your real-world infrastructure matches your Terraform state file.

-Continuous validation determines whether custom conditions in the workspace’s configuration continue to pass after Terraform provisions the infrastructure.
+- Continuous validation determines whether custom conditions in the workspace’s configuration continue to pass after Terraform provisions the infrastructure.

 [Link to the official documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/health)

-In this repo we will create a workspace that uses this repository with a Health Check Assessment
+# Prerequisites
+Access to Terraform Cloud or Terraform Enterprise

 # How to